“You are welcome, masters! Welcome, all!” To quote Shakespeare—as I often do!

 Abdiel is a British-American author and actor whose life is largely inspired by the Bible, Shakespeare, mythology, and the great epic poem, Paradise Lost.
 He has memorized thousands of lines of poetry and can come up with an instant quote for every occasion!

 These inspirations are especially evident in his own epic poems.
-Abdiel’s signature work, Elijah, reimagines the great Old-Testament prophet’s ministry and miracles, while his “little epic”, Obama’s Dream, takes the former president on a night-time journey of transformation and shows the predations of empire Obama would hand over to Donald Trump!
+Abdiel’s signature work, Elijah, reimagines the great Old-Testament prophet’s ministry and miracles, while his “little epic”, Obama’s Dream, takes the former president on a night-time journey of transformation.

 Political theatre is also seen through the lens of poetry in Verses Versus Empire, Abdiel’s three-volume series covering in turn the Bush, Obama, and Trump eras.
 His other collections include Well Versed: To Shakespeare, Poets, and the Performing Arts, which features poems voiced by famed British actors in BBC broadcasts, among them Kenneth Branagh, Judi Dench, and Mark Rylance.

 But Abdiel’s own skills as a narrator and voice actor make for especially dramatic readings.
 You can hear excerpts from all his books by visiting the relevant book page at this site or by subscribing to his podcast.

-In non-fiction, Abdiel has published Dueling the Dragon: Adventures in Chinese Media and Education, a memoir crafted over 10 years as he lived and worked in China.
+In non-fiction, Abdiel has published Dueling the Dragon: Adventures in Chinese Media and Education, a lively account of his 10 years living and working in China.

-More recently, he published The Gourmet Gospel: A Spiritual Path to Guilt-Free Eating.
-This #1 New Release on Amazon gently guides the reader to freedom of conscience in all aspects of life, and especially when it comes to “merciful munching”!
+More recently, he published The Gourmet Gospel: A Spiritual Path to Guilt-Free Eating, a #1 New Release on Amazon, which gently guides the reader to freedom of conscience in all aspects of life, and especially when it comes to “merciful munching”!